antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 ### My Tutorial
 :warning: _work in progress_

-A guide through building using [Substrate](https://substrate.dev/)
+A short beginners guide for building with [Substrate](https://substrate.dev/).

-The aim of this tutorial is to provide an overview of things to consider when diving into building with Subtrate.
+The aim of this tutorial is to: (1) provide a brief overview of Subtrate's building blocks and key notions and (2) provide a step by step for adding custom functionality to a template node.

 It will cover:
 - Basic setup and tools
-- Design decisions and fundemental concepts (runtimes, pallets, macros, weights, governance and genesisconfig)
-- An step-by-step to build a a chain whose genesis will be a multisig account and can schedule runtime upgrades
+- A step-by-step to launch a Substrate chain with a collection of pallets that provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.

 # 1. Getting started
 ## Installing Substrate node templates